 The town’s budget for the next fiscal year, which starts July 1, passed at $7.67 million.
 Howard Goldstein, the new chair of the finance committee, said that budgets across the state have seen an increase between eight and 10 percent this year.
 Aquinnah’s budget, however, only increased 3.7 percent, the lowest of all the Island towns, he said.

 Voters also passed the article to establish a bylaw that designates the town of Aquinnah as a “Fourth Amendment Workplace Community,” which recently passed in Chilmark.
-The designation aims to protect employees from unlawful searches and requires federal agents to have warrants to enter businesses in town.
+The designation aims to protect employees from unlawful searches, and requires federal agents to have warrants to enter businesses in town.

-Voters also passed a “borrowing article” for $300,000 for repairs to the trim and windows at the fire station and town offices.
-The vote Tuesday authorized the select board to borrow that much money but is contingent upon a debt exclusion vote, which is one of the questions on the ballot Thursday.
+Voters passed a “borrowing article” for $300,000 for repairs to the trim and windows at the fire station and town offices.
+The vote Tuesday authorized the select board to borrow that much money, but is contingent upon a debt exclusion vote, which is one of the questions on the ballot Thursday.
 If that question passes a majority vote, the select board can borrow the money.
-The consequence is that taxes would increase to pay for the loan for the life of the bond.
+The consequence is that taxes would increase to pay the loan for the life of the bond.

 The same is true for the question on the ballot about the town parking lot.